 However, under the August 2012 amendment to the Purchase Agreement, the fixed dividend rate was replaced with a net worth sweep dividend beginning in the first quarter of 2013.
 For each fiscal quarter commencing January 1, 2013 and thereafter, the dividend is the amount, if any, by which our Net Worth Amount (defined below) at the end of the immediately preceding fiscal quarter, less the applicable capital reserve amount for such fiscal quarter, exceeds zero (the "Dividend Amount").
 If the calculation of the dividend for any fiscal quarter does not exceed zero, then no dividend will accrue or be payable for that quarter.
 The term "Net Worth Amount" is defined as our total assets (excluding Treasury's commitment and any unfunded amounts thereof), less our total liabilities (excluding any obligation in respect of capital stock), in each case as reflected on our consolidated balance sheets prepared in accordance with GAAP.
-Pursuant to the December 21, 2017 letter agreement (the "Letter Agreement") amending the Senior Preferred Stock, for each fiscal quarter from January 1, 2018 and thereafter, the applicable capital reserve amount will be \$3.0 billion rather than zero as previously provided.
-However, for each fiscal quarter from January 1, 2018 and thereafter, for any fiscal quarter with respect to which the Board of Directors does not declare and pay a dividend or declares and pays a dividend in an amount less than the Dividend Amount, the applicable capital reserve amount shall thereafter be zero.
+Pursuant to the September 27, 2019 letter agreement (the "Letter Agreement") amending the Senior Preferred Stock, for each fiscal quarter from September 30, 2019 and thereafter, the applicable capital reserve amount will be \$20.0 billion.
+However, for each fiscal quarter from September 30, 2019 and thereafter, for any fiscal quarter with respect to which the Board of Directors does not declare and pay a dividend or declares and pays a dividend in an amount less than the Dividend Amount, the applicable capital reserve amount shall thereafter be zero.
+For the avoidance of doubt, if the calculation of the Dividend Amount for a fiscal quarter does not exceed zero, then no Dividend Amount will accrue or be payable for such fiscal quarter.
 The Dividend Amounts on the Senior Preferred Stock could be substantial and will have an adverse impact on our financial position and net worth.

 The Senior Preferred Stock is senior in liquidation preference to our common stock and all other series of preferred stock.
 Any amounts that we draw under the Purchase Agreement are added to the liquidation preference of the Senior Preferred Stock.
 Deficits in our net worth have made it necessary for us to make substantial draws on Treasury's funding commitment under the Purchase Agreement.
-As of March 31, 2019, the aggregate liquidation preference of the Senior Preferred Stock was \$75.6 billion.
+As of September 30, 2019, the aggregate liquidation preference of the Senior Preferred Stock was \$77.5 billion and will increase to \$79.3 billion on December 31, 2019.
 Under the Purchase Agreement, our ability to repay the liquidation preference of the Senior Preferred Stock is limited, and we will not be able to do so for the foreseeable future, if at all.